 4. Construction

-Sometimes, the initial parts of construction can begin toward the end of the architectural design phase.
+Sometimes, the initial phases of construction can begin toward the end of the architectural design phase.
 Completing certain parts of the construction process, such as breaking ground or laying the foundation, before the design is fully approved can save a ton of time.
-But whether that has happened with your project or not, the construction phase of the design-build construction process is where the real construction work begins in full.

 Relying on the timeline set in the previous phase, the construction team will begin pouring its time and effort into the construction of the building.
 Materials and subcontractors will already be sourced, so the most time-consuming part of this phase is the actual construction.

 This is a part of the design-build process that showcases how much simpler this approach can be.
 That’s because this is when the single point of contact within the single design-build company can shine.
-They direct questions and concerns to the appropriate departments, make sure every query is addressed, and ensure the project is on time and within budget at every turn.

 5. Post-construction

 Post-construction begins as soon as the construction is complete.
+This is when the owner gets presentations and Post-construction begins as soon as the construction is complete.
 This is when the owner gets presentations and walk-throughs to make sure everything is as they expected, and the design-build company addresses any issues or questions.

 FAQ of Design-Build Construction